stolar9595/CellSensei/replit.md

 - Added **Export & Share Reports** functionality via API endpoints
 - Enhanced storage layer with support for all new data models
 - **Fixed deployment configuration** for Cloud Run deployment with proper build scripts and production server setup
+- **Migrated to PostgreSQL database** from in-memory storage for data persistence (January 2025)
+- **Fixed authentication configuration** with proper database-backed session storage
+- **Resolved all type issues** in storage implementation for production deployment

 # User Preferences